Skip to content

 Can affect gene expression

 Studies have found that there may be genomic and hereditary indicators for loneliness, including a study of older people that found 209 abnormally expressed genes in their lonely group.
-In the lonely people, genes in charge of activating inflammation were over-expressed while those regulating antiviral and antibody mechanisms w
+In the lonely people, genes in charge of activating inflammation were over-expressed while those regulating antiviral and antibody mechanisms were under-expressed.6,9,10

 The causes and consequences are unique to every person.